scottyschup/ruby-curriculum/language-basics/data-structures/array.md

 ##  Random (discrete uniform) sampling from arrays

-This array.sample selects an element at random from the array where each element has equal probability of begin selected.
+This `sample` selects an element at random from the array where each element has equal probability of begin selected.
 This does not alter the array.

 ```ruby